DeuxHuitHuit/page_lhandles/README.markdown

 #### Note

-* On enabling / installing the extension, any Datasource with source set to 'navigation' will be edited to include the new template.
+* On enabling / installing the extension, any Datasource with source set to 'navigation' will be edited to include the new localised template.
-* On disabling / uninstalling the extension, any Datasource with source set to 'navigation' will be edited to include the original template.
+* On disabling / uninstalling the extension, any Datasource with source set to 'navigation' will be edited to include the original Symphony template.

 <br />
 ### Installation